openfisca/openfisca-doc/coding-the-legislation/20_input_variables.md

     definition_period = YEAR
 ```

-The default default value of a `Variable` is `0` for numeric variables and  `False` for boolean ones.
+If you do not explicitly define a default value, the following will be used:

+  - For numeric variables: `0`.
+  - For boolean variables: `False`.
-> For example, an EnumCol variable default value is the item of index `0` in the enumeration.
+  - For enum variables: the item of index `0`.